 Frogs are interesting animals in that they can be kept as pets, but they don’t interact with humans the same way that a dog, cat, or even a ferret might.
 Most like to stay to themselves, and many species don’t enjoy being handled at all.
 Some are poisonous, and others are just too big to take care of in a home environment.
 So, which are the best pet frogs for beginners?
 We have put together a list of relatively easy-to-care-for pet frogs that would be perfect for beginners.
 Read on to learn more!

-1. The African Bullfrog
+1. African Bullfrog

-Also called the Pixie frog, the African Bullfrog is one of the largest and most popular pet frogs on the market.
+Also called the Pixie Frog, the African Bullfrog is one of the largest and most popular pet frogs on the market.
 They can be up to 10 inches long and spend most of their time buried in the ground.
 If well taken care of, these frogs can live for 35 years.
 They tend to maintain laidback attitudes and don’t mind being held occasionally.

-2. The White Lipped Frog
+2. White Lipped Tree Frog

 These little frogs grow to be only about 5 inches long, but their bright green body and beautiful white stripes make up for their small stature.
 They love to be active during the day and tend to spend their time climbing on tree limbs and other objects in their habitats.

-3. The Burmese Chubby Frog
+3. Burmese Chubby Frog

 As their name suggests, these frogs have a chubby appearance and big bulging eyes that seem to always be watching what’s going on around them.
-The Burmese Chubby frog doesn’t need much space to thrive — a 10-gallon aquarium would make the perfect habitat for them.
+The Burmese Chubby Frog doesn’t need much space to thrive — a 10-gallon aquarium would make the perfect habitat for them.
 They are easy to take care of too, which makes them a great pet option for first-time frog owners.

-4. The White’s Tree Frog
+4. White’s Tree Frog

-This cute frog features an interesting green-silver body and a cute little face that always seems to be smiling.
+The White’s Tree Frog features an interesting green-silver body and a cute little face that always seems to be smiling.
 They don’t typically grow larger than 5 inches in length, and they tend to be docile during the day, preferring to come out and get food at night.
 They are super easy to care for and don’t need much space, making them a great pet for kids.

-5. The Bumblebee Dart Frog
+5. Bumblebee Dart Frog

-The Bumblebee Dart frog has amazing coloring of black and bright yellow splotches, making them a fun pet for kids of all ages to observe.
+The Bumblebee Dart Frog has amazing coloring of black and bright yellow splotches, making them a fun pet for kids of all ages to observe.
 They don’t like to be handled much, but their vibrance and perky personality make up for the lack of hands-on interaction.
 They prefer to live in temperatures between 75 and 85 degrees, so a heating lamp should be a part of their habitat setup.

-6. The Waxy Monkey Frog
+6. Waxy Monkey Frog

 This is a South American species of frog that has a bright green body and inquisitive eyes.
 Sometimes referred to as leaf frogs, Waxy Monkey Frogs like humid settings that replicate the feel of the rainforests that they naturally live in.
 Like many other species, these frogs don’t enjoy being handled, so they are best suited as pets for people who prefer observing rather than interacting.

-7. The African Dwarf Frog
+7. African Dwarf Frog

 The African Dwarf frog spends all their time in the water unless they are forced on land to migrate.
 In nature, they enjoy living in streams and ponds with fish.
 In captivity, they do well in 5-gallon aquariums full of water and plants, as they will only come up to the surface for air.
 They can live peacefully with some fish too.

-8. The Tomato Frog
+8. Tomato Frog

-9. The Green and Black Dart Frog
+9. Green and Black Dart Frog

 These cool little frogs look like they are fluorescent, with a black body that features bright green or blue markings.
 These bright colors glow to warn predators away.
 If predators get too close, the frog’s poison glands jump into action.
 Due to their poisonous characteristics, these frogs shouldn’t be handled by the inexperienced.
 However, their active nature makes them great observation pets for beginners!

-10. The Red-Eyed Tree Frog
+10. Red-Eyed Tree Frog

 The bright red eyes are what draws people to these adorable frogs.
-They have lime green bodies with blue markings and bright orange unwebbed feet.
+They have lime green bodies with blue markings and bright orange, unwebbed feet.
 The Red-Eyed Tree Frog can live with others of the same species if their habitat is large.
 Their habitat should include plenty of tree branches and leaves to climb on.
 They are a little harder to care for than most others on our list, but if care requirements are adhered to, even beginners can help these little froggies thrive.

-11. The American Green Tree Frog
+11. American Green Tree Frog

 The American Green Tree Frog only grows to about 2 inches in length, so they need little space to explore.
 They only live to be between 2 and 6 years old, which makes them good pets for kids who might be going away to college or moving on to other interests in the coming years.
 They don’t require much attention to thrive, which makes them great pets for people who are always on the go.

-12. The Gray Tree Frog
+12. Gray Tree Frog

 This small frog seems to have a wartier body than the other frogs on our list, but they make up for their weird, muddy gray look with their active and curious personality.
 They are considered endangered, so it is important to purchase them from licensed breeders to help control their population in nature.

-13. The Amazon Milk Frog
+13. Amazon Milk Frog

 The Amazon Milk Frog prefers to live in the rainforest, so their habitats in captivity should include plenty of humidity and lush foliage to explore.
 They have green bodies with unique shiny brown markings around their arms, on their faces, and on their backs.
-They can live with multiple other Amazon Milk frogs and live up to 10 years old.
+They can live with multiple other Amazon Milk Frogs and live up to 10 years old.

-14. The Budgett Frog
+14. Budgett Frog

 These weird-looking frogs have huge eyes that stay above the waterline while hunting for food from below the surface.
 They also have large mouths that are about as wide as their little bodies.
-The Budgett frog is easy to take care of, but they don’t move much throughout the day, which makes them a little boring to observe.
+The Budgett Frog is easy to take care of, but they don’t move much throughout the day, which makes them a little boring to observe.

-15. The Oriental Fire Bellied Frog
+15. Oriental Fire Bellied Frog

 This insect-eating frog has a bright orange or red underbelly and a bright green top with black splotches all over them.
-Originating from Asia, the Oriental Fire Bellied frog is most commonly bred and raised in captivity today.
+Originating from Asia, the Oriental Fire Bellied Frog is most commonly bred and raised in captivity today.
 These little frogs can get aggressive when their habitat is disturbed, so care and patience should be practiced when handling them.

-16. The Pacman Frog
+16. Pacman Frog